 my kids doing some journaling at the kitchen bench

-It's making things more fun and more relaxed and all because of an ATTITUDE and PERSPECTIVE that I have created.
-That's in everyone's power.
+So making things more fun and more relaxed just because of an ATTITUDE and PERSPECTIVE that I consciously created was my biggest take away of that time and that's in everyone's power.

 This time will not last forever.

-And I also thought I'd share the non-negotiables in our house for each day which is rewarded with screen time!
+And I also thought I'd share the non-negotiables in our house for the days when we were in lockdown and they were all rewarded with screen time!
 Here are our rules in case you want to borrow any.